opentdf/java-sdk/README.md

-# java-sdk
+# OpenTDF Java SDK

-This repository provides the OpenTDF Java SDK.
+A Java implementation of the OpenTDF protocol, and access library for the services provided by the OpenTDF platform.
-It will be available from maven central as:
+This SDK is available from Maven central as:

 ```xml
     <dependency>